bjrnwnklr/cheatsheets/sklearn-algo.md

 My summary cheatsheet of machine learning algorithms in `scikit-learn`.

+# Plotting

+Some handy ways to plot data, e.g. for classification or regression data.

-# Plotting a linear regression / dataset
+## Plotting a linear regression / dataset

 This will come in handy to plot data, e.g. from the ISLR (Introduction to Statistical Learning) book: